AlexeyVasilenkoDev/VolunteeringHub/README.md

 Once you have Docker and Docker Compose installed and running, you can type the following command:
 `docker-compose up --build`.

+If you are getting `exec ./commands/start_server_prod.sh: no such file or directory`, go to your code editor and change line encoding for start_server_prod.sh file to LF.

 This will start the application and all its dependencies in Docker containers.
 Once the containers are up and running, you can access the application in your web browser at `http://localhost`.
 That's it!
 Volunteering Hub is now running on your machine.